Madhubani district: Economy

 In 2006 the Ministry of Panchayati Raj named Madhubani one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 38 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme.
 But in last few years there a lot of changes happened.

 This city is going to adopt urbanisation.

 Places

 Saurath, a road side village on Madhubani-Jainagar road, contains a temple known as Somnath Mahadev.
 It owes its importance to the annual Sabha held by Maithili Brahmins for negotiating marriages.
 Many Panjikars who keep the genealogical records of the different families reside here and outside.
+The festival of Durga Puja takes place in the village Gandhwari.

 Laukaha is a Town in the district of Madhubani in the Indian state of Bihar.
 It is close to the border of Nepalese town of Thadi.
 Laukaha in India and Thadi in Nepal are a part of one of the agreed route for Mutual Trade between India and Nepal.
 Nepal Government of Nepal has set up a dedicated customs office in the town. and Government of India has set up a Land Customs Station with a Superintendent level officer.
 So in simple Import and Export are allowed in this location.

+There were several Ashramas of the prominent Vedic sages in the region of the Madhubani district during the ancient times.
+Some of them are Yajnavalkya Ashram at Jagban, Kapil Ashram at Kapileshwar Sthan, Vishwamitra Ashram at Bisaul and Shringi Rishi Ashram at Singiya.
+Similarly there are several locations in the district which are associated either with Ramayana or with Mahabharata.
+Girija Devi Mandir at Phulhar is the place where it is believed that Lord Rama and Goddess Sita met each other first time in their lives.
+Gandiveshwar Sthan is believed to be the place where Arjuna in Mahabharata hid his famous Gandiva bow during the exile period of the Pandavas.
+Baneshwar Sthan at Barri village is believed to be the place where Arjuna established a Shivalinga known as Baneshwar Nath Mahadev.
+Similarly Kalyaneshwar Mahadev Mandir at Kalna is associated with Ramayana.
+It is believed that the Shivalinga of the temple was established by the King Janaka in Mithila.

+In the mediaeval periods, some villages of the district were known for the study of Sanskrit literature, Indian Philosophy specially Nyaya Shastra and Vaisheshika Sutra.
+There are still some remains of the academies established by the prominent philosophers and scholars of the mediaeval periods at different villages in the district.
+They are Kalidas Dih, Vachaspati Mishra Dih, Ayachi Mishra Dih, Kumarila Bhatta Dih, Bisfi Vidyapati Dih and Musaharniya Dih, etc.